-Joining one of these professional home inspection organizations also shows potential home buying clients that you are serious about your profession and take the necessary steps to stay informed on the latest industry news, trends, and best practices.
+Joining one of these professional home inspection organizations shows potential home-buying clients that you are serious about your profession and take the necessary steps to stay informed on the latest industry news, trends, and best practices.

 Benefits of Joining Home Inspection Associations

 The most popular home inspection organizations are InterNACHI and ASHI.
-Both of these organizations offer a wide range of resources and membership levels, and both are beneficial in many ways.
-In this article, we’ll dive deeper into the different membership options, certification programs, their requirements, and continual education for their inspection business to maintain further.
+Both organizations offer a wide range of resources and membership levels, which are beneficial in many ways.
+In this article, we’ll dive deeper into the different membership options, certification programs, requirements, and continual education for their inspection business to maintain further.

 However, there are a few benefits that both home inspection associations offer all home inspection profession members.